Spin-orbit coupling and beyond in Chiral-Induced Spin Selectivity: Theoretical Perspectives on CISS

-In an alternative vibronic framework, Kato \textit{et al.}~\cite{Kato2025} proposed a model in which pseudo-Jahn-Teller coupling between nuclear angular momentum and electronic states in chiral molecules yields intrinsically asymmetric spin filtering.
-The spin selectivity arises solely from molecular chirality and vibronic coupling, achieving higher spin polarization than bare SOC mechanisms.
-However, this model does not account for spin-flip processes, which may contribute to the net spin polarization observed experimentally~\cite{Zhang2025}.
-These directions suggest that the large effective SOC inferred from experiments may arise from emergent interactions or cooperative effects rather than purely atomic contributions~\cite{Behera2024}.

 Moreover, emergent spin–momentum coupling grounded in quantum geometry and topological constraints are gaining traction.
 These are terms that emerge from boundary conditions, dynamical correlations, or non-Hermitian effects, even when explicit SOC terms are absent in the Hamiltonian.
 The distinction from conventional SOC, however, can be somewhat blurred.
 For instance, boundary conditions typically replace confining potentials, and thus the associated electric fields.
-It is precisely the resulting non-atomic (or structural) spin–orbit coupling associated with these fields that ultimately arises.
+It is precisely the resulting non-atomic (or structural) spin–orbit coupling associated with these fields that ultimately arises \cite{gao2026}.
 While current models remain largely phenomenological, their increasing sophistication provides a framework for future \textit{ab initio} studies, which may ultimately unravel the microscopic origins of the CISS effect~\cite{Pius2025}.
+Despite significant progress, a comprehensive microscopic theory of the CISS effect remains elusive.
+Recent perspectives emphasize that conventional electron-transfer theories may miss key ingredients such as electron–electron interactions, polaronic effects, and dissipation, suggesting that a full many-body description beyond standard approximations may be required to explain spin-dependent transport in chiral systems \cite{Naaman2026}.